AIM-IT4/Time-difference-between-Julia-and-Python-for-option-price-valuation-/README.md

-# Monte Carlo Simulation for European Option Pricing
+# Monte carlo Simulation for European Option Pricing

 This repository contains code to run a Monte Carlo simulation to price a European call option in both Python and Julia.
 The aim is to compare the performance of the two languages in terms of execution time.